python/devguide/triaging.rst

 attention.
 Use the :ref:`experts` to know who wants to be added to the nosy list for issues targeting specific areas.

-If you have JavaScript enabled and permission to edit the nosy list, you can use the ``[+]`` button to add yourself to the nosy (remember to click on "Submit Changes" afterwards).
+If you are logged in and have JavaScript enabled, you can use the ``[+]`` button to add yourself to the nosy list (remember to click on "Submit Changes" afterwards).
 Note that you are added to the nosy automatically when you submit a message.
-The nosy list also has an autocomplete that lets you search from the list of developers and from the :ref:`experts`.
+The nosy list also has an autocomplete that lets you search from the lists of developers and :ref:`experts`.
 The search is case-insensitive and works for real names, modules, interest areas, etc., and only adds the username(s) to the nosy once an entry is selected.